boltops-tools/ufo/docs/_docs/load-balancer.md

     UFO_FORCE_TARGET_GROUP=1 ufo deploy demo-web --elb-eip-ids ' ' --elb-type network
     UFO_FORCE_TARGET_GROUP=1 ufo deploy demo-web --elb-eip-ids 'empty' --elb-type network

+Note be careful using the UFO_FORCE_TARGET_GROUP option.
+If the deploy fails, then the CloudFormation stack rolls back and can leave the target group with healthy targets resulting in downtime.
+If it's an production service and you are changing the load balancer type or eip IPs, it is recommended to instead create a temporary additional ECS service, do a DNS switch, and then remove the old ECS.

 ## Load Balancer Implementation